ShibataLab/whillpy/README.md

     * ~It can easily be installed using pip i.e., `pip install pyserial`~ *(it will be installed automatically)*

 ## Installation Steps
+There are many ways to install `whillpy`.
+Please choose an option from below-
+1. Install using pip
+      * `pip install whillpy`
+1. Install using conda
+      * `conda install -c ravijoshi whillpy`
-Install from source
+1. Install from source
       1. Clone or download the repository
       1. Use the following command `python setup.py install`
             * Alternatively the package can be installed to a user directory using the following command
 ```
 python setup.py install --user
 ```